 Marketing communications should not present gambling as a viable alternative to employment.
 References to salary or debts in gambling marketing communications are likely to be regarded by the ASA as a breach of these rules.
+Alongside references to people's financial or employment circumstances, marketers should exercise heightened caution when obviously depicting groups that are likely to experience financial pressures, for example, students.

 Marketing communications that unduly emphasize financial motivations for gambling are likely to be regarded by the ASA as a breach of these rules.
-Portrayals of the rewards of gambling should be reasonable and indicative of the rewards that can be obtained through responsible play.